chrishic/AWS-certs/professional/solutions-architect/to-do.md

 * Create study guides for the following AWS services:
 	- CloudWatch
 		- CloudWatch Events rule
-	- S3
-		- Revisit S3 lifecycle policies and rules of when you can transition to Glacier
-			- Can you transition from S3 standard to S3 IA after one day?
-Or is there a minimum of 30 days before transition?
-		- Batch S3 calls to reduce costs
-	- Storage Gateway
 	- Systems Manager
 		- SSM agent installation
 		- Tools: